sul-dlss/registry-harvester/README.md

 ### Deploying the compiled java classes
 Run the deployment with the `deploy:jars` task and this will upload the JAR files to the `lib/` directory on the server.
 For example: `cap prod deploy deploy:jars` will deploy both the project files (including the run scripts) and the compiled java classes.
+Make sure to compile the java classes using `mvn clean install` as needed before using this deploy task.

 ### Deploying the folio_api_client for FOLIO User Loads
 Run the deployment with the `deploy:folio_api_client` task to clone the folio_api_client repository as a subdirectory of